-Policy recommending organisations like PIC, Observer Research Foundation (ORF), and Pune Public Policy Festival could organise startup-focused engagements to explore DPI opportunities and internships.
+Policy recommending organisations like PIC, Observer Research Foundation (ORF), and Pune Public internships.
 Connecting students with startups and key stakeholders such as innovators and regulators could foster practical experience and innovation in DPI applications.
 These initiatives could bridge education and entrepreneurial ecosystems, preparing a workforce to contribute to India's growing DPI startup landscape.